 - Stronger than uPVC: Aluminium windows are designed to withstand challenging conditions, making them much stronger than the average window.

 - The larger surface area of glass: Allows more light to enter the room and can really open up a space.
 They are perfect for large open buildings such as offices, converted warehouses, barns etc.

 - Slimmer appearance: The less bulky appearance of aluminium windows compared to uPVC makes their design slimline and stylish.

 - Suitable for a wide range of uses: Including schools, offices and residential properties.
-Some residential areas do not allow uPVC due to conservation, and so aluminium makes a great alternative.
+Some residential areas do not allow uPVC due to conservation, so aluminium makes a great alternative.